menaruben/Vagranter/README.md

 Make your Vagrantfile simpler by using a toml file instead of ruby!

 # Usage
-Create a `vconfig.toml` file and type in your configuration (these are all the current features supported):
+Create a `vconfig.toml` file and type in your configuration (these are all the currently supported configurations).
+If your desired config is already met by the default please do not add the "line"/configuration.
+Keep it simple:
 ```toml
 box = "centos/7"
 forwarded_ports = [[8080, 8081], [22, 2221]]        # 0: guest, 1: host